This post will cover where Streamlabs recordings are stored and where you can find them on your computer.

-This is how you can see where Streamlabs OBS saves your recordings on your computer:
+This is how you can see where Streamlabs saves your recordings on your computer:

 Click the “Settings” gear in the bottom-left corner of the screen.